muratiakos/CommunicationAnalyzer/README.md

 # Analysis of corporate communication
-`Analysis of corporate communication` is my thesis work which - in addition to strategic and analytical overviews - designs and implements a dedicated Business Intelligence system for analyzing various communication channels.
+`Analysis of corporate communication` is my thesis work which - in addition to strategic and analytical overviews about Business Intelligence solutions - designs and implements a dedicated BI system for analyzing various communication channels in a corporate environment.

 The system uses `Oracle DB` and `Oracle BI` with a custom designed star-scheme for `OLAP` to support the `.NET WCF`